Water rail: Taxonomy

 The rails are a bird family comprising around 150 species.
 Although the origins of the group are lost in antiquity, the largest number of species and the most primitive forms are found in the Old World, suggesting that this family originated there.
 However, the genus Rallus, the group of long-billed reed bed specialists to which the water rail belongs, arose in the New World.
 Its Old World members, the water, African and Madagascar rails, form a superspecies, and are thought to have evolved from a single invasion from across the Atlantic.
 Genetic evidence suggests that the water rail is the most closely related of its genus to the Pacific Gallirallus rails, and is basal to that group.
 The water rail was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae under its current scientific name, Rallus aquaticus.
 The binomial name is the Latin equivalent of the English "water rail" that had been used by English ornithologists Francis Willughby in 1676 and by Eleazar Albin in 1731.

 The former subspecies R. a. indicus has very different vocalisations from the water rail, and it was considered to be a separate species in early works.
 It was restored as a full species R. indicus, by Pamela Rasmussen in her Birds of South Asia (2005).
 Her treatment has gained acceptance, and is followed in Birds of Malaysia and Singapore (2010).
 A 2010 study of molecular phylogeny further supported the possibility of specific status for R. indicus, which is estimated to have diverged from the Western forms around 534,000 years ago.

 Fossils

 The oldest known fossils of an ancestral water rail are bones from Carpathia dated to the Pliocene (1.8-5.3 million years ago).
-By the late Pleistocene, two million years ago, the fossil evidence suggests that the water rail was present across most of its present range.
+By the late Pliocene, two million years ago, the fossil evidence suggests that the water rail was present across most of its present range.
 This species is well-recorded, with over 30 records from Bulgaria alone, and many others from across southern Europe. and China.
 A rail from Eivissa, Rallus eivissensis, was smaller but more robust than the water rail, and probably had poorer flight abilities.
 In the Quaternary, the island lacked terrestrial mammals, and this distinctive form presumably descended from its continental relative.
 It became extinct at about the same time as human arrival on the island, between 16,700 and 5,300 BC.
 The nominate race of water rail is now a very rare resident on Eivissa.